 Purpose

-The purpose of this document is to provide a guideline to help guide the efforts of chapters in growing their membership, which in turn grows the size of the overall association.
+The purpose of this document is to provide a guideline to help focus the efforts of chapters in growing their membership, which in turn increases the size of the overall association.
 Chapters can have a larger and more personal impact on local companies and individuals when soliciting membership.
 In turn, more companies and individuals as members of ICRI provides positive effects on all four of the strategic pillars.

 Membership Recruiting